Srimanta11/DSA_Practice_Questions/README.md

 - [GFG](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjO0o3JzcHzAhXFdn0KHb9xDkgQFnoECAUQAQ&url=https%3A%2F%2Fwww.geeksforgeeks.org%2Fdata-structures%2F&usg=AOvVaw1od_DFVhhW_OliPn7DBl4g)

 ## Rule
+- File should be `Question Code.extention` in this format
 - Each Question should have the `url above the Solutions` redirecting to the Question
 - Provide Correct Solutions, it be will `cross checked` against the time complexity and accuracy before merging the PRs
 - Answer should be written in `Java`, `C`, `C++`, `Python`